SanGreel/telegram-data-collection/CONTRIBUTING.md

 - Use type hints for function signatures and class attributes.
 - Use the default formatter for the project.
 Currently used is [`ruff`](https://docs.astral.sh/ruff/).
 - Make sure to commit the IDE or editor configuration files to the repository to ensure consistent code formatting across contributors.
+- Add tests for important code paths and edge cases.
+We use [`pytest`](https://docs.pytest.org/en/stable/) for testing.

 ## Programming Patterns